Terms of Service

 Users may include links to third party websites in User Content as long as the content of such websites does not violate these Terms.
 Clicking on such links is at your sole risk.
 Code.org is not responsible for the availability or the content of linked websites, including the advertising, products or other materials thereon.

 Code.org’s library of videos is governed by and licensed to you for use under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 Unported License.
 More information about this license can be found at https://creativecommons.org/licenses/by-nc-nd/4.0/.
-Code.org videos may be redistributed freely on the express conditions that (1) the videos are redistributed AS-IS, (using the embedded video player provided, or by downloading the original video file IF a download link is provided, and with clear attribution to Code.org (2) the videos are not incorporated into any mash-ups, (3) the videos are used for computer science education purposes, and (4) the use of the video does not constitute an endorsement of a 3rd party brand, service or product and (5) if access to such redistributed Content or Services is provided free of charge.
+Code.org videos may be redistributed freely on the express conditions that: (1) the videos are redistributed AS-IS in their entirety, using the embedded video player provided, or by downloading the original video file IF a download link is provided, and with clear attribution to Code.org; (2) the videos are not incorporated into any mashups; (3) the videos are used for computer science education purposes; (4) the use of the video does not constitute an endorsement of a 3rd party brand, service or product; and (5) if access to such redistributed Content or Services is provided free of charge.

-The celebrities and video “cast“ members appearing in Code.org tutorial videos reserve all rights to their likeness and name.
+The celebrities and video “cast“ members appearing in Code.org tutorials and videos reserve all rights to their likeness and name.
 By allowing you to redistribute these videos or tutorials AS-IS, Code.org does not grant any additional rights to use of the likeness or name of these individuals.

 The artwork used in our tutorials is copyrighted and use of these tutorials does not grant you any rights to use the artwork in any other manner.
-Plants vs. Zombies are (c) 2012 Electronic Arts Inc. Plants vs. Zombies and PopCap are trademarks of Electronic Arts Inc. Angry Birds are (c) 2013 Rovio Entertainment Ltd. Angry Birds is a trademark of Rovio Entertainment Ltd. Scrat and Ice Age are trademarks and © Twentieth Century Fox Licensing and Merchandising.
+Plants vs. Zombies are © 2022 Electronic Arts Inc. Plants vs. Zombies and PopCap are trademarks of Electronic Arts Inc. Angry Birds are © 2022 Rovio Entertainment Ltd. Angry Birds is a trademark of Rovio Entertainment Ltd. Scrat and Ice Age are trademarks and © Twentieth Century Fox Licensing and Merchandising.
 Frozen is a trademark and © 2022 Disney.
 Star Wars is a trademark and © 2022 Lucasfilm and Disney.
 Minecraft is a trademark and © 2022 Microsoft.
 The Amazing World of Gumball is a trademark and © 2022 Cartoon Network.
 DreamWorks The Bad Guys © 2022 DreamWorks Animation LLC.

-Other than the proprietary videos and artwork mentioned above, all curriculum and tutorial materials developed by Code.org are licensed to you for use under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-More information about this license can be found at: http://creativecommons.org/licenses/by-nc-sa/3.0/.
+Other than the proprietary videos and artwork mentioned above, all curriculum and tutorial materials developed by Code.org are licensed to you for use under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Unported License.
+More information about this license can be found at: http://creativecommons.org/licenses/by-nc-sa/4.0/.
 Code.org grants you a non-exclusive, transferable, non-sublicensable, limited right and license to access, view, use, and display the Code.org curriculum and tutorial materials.
-The Code.org curriculum and tutorial materials may only be used for non-commercial, computer science educational purposes.
+The Code.org curriculum and tutorial materials may only be used for noncommercial, computer science educational purposes.
 You may use these Code.org resources in a classroom where you charge students a fee to cover such costs as instructor compensation, venue, snacks, etc., so long as you do not represent the Code.org resources as your own creation or restrict access to the resources behind a paywall.
 Except as set forth above, you may not otherwise use Code.org materials for commercial purposes.
 If you are interested in licensing Code.org materials for commercial purposes, contact us.

-The Code.org JSON API and database of schools is licensed via the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Unported License.
+The Code.org JSON API and database of schools is also licensed via the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Unported License.
 More information about this license can be found at: http://creativecommons.org/licenses/by-nc-sa/4.0/, which means you are free to use the data to make derivative works, as long as you give Code.org attribution.

 Code.org respects the intellectual property rights of others and expects users of the Services to do the same.
 We will respond to notices of alleged copyright infringement that comply with applicable law and are properly provided to us.
 If you believe that your work has been copied in a way that constitutes copyright infringement, please provide us with the following information: (i) a physical or electronic signature of the copyright owner or a person authorized to act on their behalf; (ii) identification of the copyrighted work claimed to have been infringed; (iii) identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit us to locate the material; (iv) your contact information, including your address, telephone number, and an email address; (v) a statement by you that you have a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and (vi) a statement that the information in the notification is accurate, and, under penalty of perjury, that you are authorized to act on behalf of the copyright owner.